2231-DSCI-644-01-Org/Assignment5/README.md

 Visit [this link](https://docs.sqlalchemy.org/en/14/core/engines.html) for more information on database engines.
 Visit [this link](https://coderpad.io/blog/development/sqlalchemy-with-postgresql/) for more information on how to connect to a PostgreSQL database using SQLAlchemy.

 2. **Modeling:** Design a relational database schema for storing repository information, issues, and comments.
-Create an ER diagram with relevant fields.
-The submission should include the ER diagram and the database schema.
 2. **CRUD Operations:** Include functions for inserting, updating, and querying data.
 As an added goal utilize bulk insert methods for optimized data insertion.

 3. **Optimized Insert:** Utilize bulk insert methods for optimized data insertion.